dajhub/dajhub/_posts/2020-12-20-game-theory-and-oligopolies.md

 * TOC
 {:toc}
-When examining Oligopolies we often use the kinked demand curve to show how firms might face a dual demand curve for its product based on the likely reactions of other firms to a change in its price.
+When examining Oligopolies we often use the kinked demand curve to show how firms might face a dual demand curve (i.e. elastic and inelastic) for its product based on the likely reactions of other firms to a change in its price.
 Game Theory can also be used by economists to gain a more detailed understanding of how oligopolies might operate in their market.

 ## Game Theory and Oligopolies